 - Look into metrics of a college’s success in retaining and graduating students.
-The Find The Right College Map provides a filter so you can search for colleges based on 4-year graduation rates.
 Paying attention to these rates will give you a window into how many students leave.
 While the exact explanations for their departures aren’t easy to identify, these graduation rates are the most accessible, single stat I use to judge student satisfaction and success.

 - On campus tours, look for the variety and accessibility of nutritious dining options, and the accessibility and quality of student fitness options.
 Take note of how many students are using the fitness center.
 Tip: you can always ask in admissions about options for eating in the student dining hall or getting a pass to exercise in the student fitness center.
 If you are able to access these areas, go at typical high traffic student times to observe student behavior and options.
 In the campus dining hall and watch for fresh vegetables and fruits, salad options, and healthy hot food such as stir fry or soups.